YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Consultation quality visual for provisional hair transplant planning from photos

 If a patient wants a more useful remote consultation, the photos should be clear and taken in good light.
-Send photos from the front, both temples, both sides, the top, the crown, and the donor area at the back and sides of the scalp.
+Send photos from the front, both temples, both sides, the top, the crown, and the donor area at the back and sides of the scalp, especially before making a major pre surgery haircut change.

 Visual guide showing which photos to send for a more useful remote hair transplant consultation